 1. Select New Assignment and then Build a Custom Assignment.

 2. Assignment Type: Choose Peer Assessment.
 A peer assessment assignment allows students to submit a work product and rate and review their peers' work.
-If you are interested in Peer Evaluation Only, in which students only evaluate group participation (and do not assess a submission), please see this article.
+If you are interested in Team Member Evaluation Only, in which students only evaluate group participation (and do not assess a submission), please see the Team Member Evaluation directions.

 3. Submission: choose Student Groups.
 When you do that, you will have the option to add a peer evaluation stage to your group submission assignment.
 Adding this stage to your assignment will incorporate it into the overall grade for the assignment.
-If you would like the grades to be separate, we recommend creating two different assignments: one for group submission and one for peer evaluation.
+If you would like the grades to be separate, we recommend creating two different assignments: one for group submission and one for team member (peer) evaluation.

 5. Feedback: It is your choice whether or not to include a Feedback phase.
 Including it will require students to rate all comments for helpfulness and respond to each comment.
 This step holds students accountable for quality reviewing, but it can be removed if there are time constraints or concerns about excess work for students.

 Do NOT include a feedback stage if the rubric will only have rating prompts.
 It is fine to include a feedback stage if the rubric has only commenting prompts or a mix of commenting and rating prompts.